-Surrogacy is the act of a woman carrying a baby for a couple who cannot carry for themselves.
+Surrogacy is the act of a woman carrying a baby for a couple or individual who cannot carry for themselves.

 There are two types of surrogacy; host/gestational surrogacy and straight/traditional surrogacy.

 Host surrogacy involves transferring the intended parents’ embryo into the surrogate via IVF at a clinic.